 Remember that laxative-inducing concoctions like senna tea are especially not advisable to be taken for long periods of time, as this will impair the normal function of your colon.
 They may make your digestive system “dependent” on the tea.17 Over time, senna tea may also damage the function of your intestinal walls, decreasing the ability of your muscles to contract on their own.18

 What’s more, senna tea may come with digestive issues, such as diarrhea, which may then trigger dehydration and electrolyte imbalances.19 Nausea, cramps and vomiting may also occur upon drinking this tea.20

 Senna tea is also not recommended if you're pregnant or breastfeeding, as it's partly absorbed by your gut.
 Always consult your physician before taking any type of laxative or drinking any tea while pregnant or nursing.21

 There Are Natural, Healthy Ways to Ease Constipation

 Keep in mind that constipation is a symptom that may indicate an underlying disease or illness process.
 Thus, it is not enough to simply treat it — rather, you need to go to the root of the problem.

 In addition, you should also evaluate your lifestyle habits and see if any of them is disrupting your digestive process.
-For example, failing to get enough fiber and drink water can heighten your risk of constipation.
-For more information on how to prevent this health condition, read my article "Epidemic Numbers of People Suffering From Constipation."
+For example, failing to get enough fiber and or to drink adequate amounts of water can heighten your risk of constipation.
+For more information on how to prevent this health condition, read my article “Epidemic Numbers of People Suffering From Constipation.”